npa02012/blog_posts/thread_safe_iterator/README.md

 The following class will allow us to make an iterable object thread safe.

 The key for thread-safety is the *threading.Lock* object.
 When *\__next\__* is called, each thread will have to wait to *aquire* the lock before obtaining the next element of the iterator.
-Likewise, a thread does not release lock is not *released* until the iterator has passed it's next element.
+Likewise, a release lock is not *released* by a thread until the iterator has passed it's next element.

 The *try* statement is used in case the iterator has been exhausted.